simonehagey/orbdot/docs/source/getting_started.rst

            },
     ...

+.. note:: Nested sampling options

+    The ``sampler`` option can be set to either ``"nestle"`` or ``"multinest"``, depending on which nested sampling algorithm you wish to use.
+For an introduction to how nested sampling works, some great resources are :cite:t:`Skilling2006` and :cite:t:`Buchner2023`.

+    Specifying ``"sampler": "nestle"`` runs the model fits using the Python package `Nestle <https://github.com/kbarbary/nestle>`_ :cite:p:`nestle`, which is installed automatically with OrbDot and is the default option.

+    Alternatively, specifying ``"sampler": "multinest"`` uses the `PyMultiNest <https://github.com/JohannesBuchner/PyMultiNest>`_ package :cite:p:`pymultinest, Buchner2014` as the backend, which is generally faster and more robust.
+However, PyMultiNest is not included as an OrbDot dependency because it is more complex to install, so you must install it manually first (see the installation instructions `here <https://johannesbuchner.github.io/PyMultiNest/install.html>`_).

 If you want to fit multiple data types simultaneously, the ``"joint_fit"`` dictionary specifies the appropriate settings.
 For example,

 .. code-block:: JSON